notawakestudio/NUSConnect-Docs/docs/UserGuide.md

 Leveling system
 - consider using Fibonacci sequence
 - 0	1	1	2	3	5	8	13	21	34	55	89	144	233	377	610	987	1597	2584	4181	6765
+- will be able to see one's standing in the scorebard

 ### **Learning opportunities**